Adversarial Rewards in Universal Learning for Contextual Bandits: Introduction

+In the present work, we aim to understand whether optimistically universal learning is possible for contextual bandits under various categories of reward adversaries.
+It is useful first to understand and characterize the minimal assumptions for the existence of a universally consistent learning rule: that is, which processes $\Xbb$ satisfy the optimist's assumption.
+Informally, we aim to characterize

+Second, we search for \emph{optimistically universal} procedures: i.e., which are universally consistent under all processes where this is possible ($\Xbb\in\Ccal$).
+For any process $\Xbb$, if such an algorithm fails to be universally consistent, we are guaranteed that no other algorithm would be either.

-\paragraph{Universal learning in contextual bandits.} While the literature on universal learning in the full-feedback case is very extensive, it is surprisingly sparse for the partial-feedback setting.
+\paragraph{Universal learning in contextual bandits.} While the literature on universal learning in the case of full-feedback is very extensive, it is surprisingly sparse for partial-feedbacks.
 Previous literature mostly investigated stochastic contextual bandits under important structural assumptions on rewards, such as smoothness or margin conditions.
-Closest to universal learning---in which one relaxes assumptions on the reward mechanism---\cite{yang2002randomized} showed that for continuous rewards in the contexts, strong consistency can be achieved with traditional non-parametric methods, for Euclidean context spaces.
-The first results for contextual bandits on universal consistency per se were provided in \cite{blanchard:22e}.
-They focus on stationary contextual bandits, for which the underlying reward mechanism is invariant over time, and show in particular that for the main case of interest---separable metric context spaces $\Xcal$ and finite action spaces $\Acal$---universal consistency is achievable under the same class of processes as for the noiseless full-feedback case.
+Closest to universal learning---in which one relaxes assumptions on the reward mechanism---\cite{yang2002randomized} showed that for continuous rewards in the contexts, strong consistency can be achieved with traditional non-parametric methods, for Euclidean context spaces. \cite{blanchard:22e} gave the first results for contextual bandits on universal consistency per se.
+They focus on stationary rewards---the underlying reward mechanism is invariant over time---and show in particular that for the main case of interest---finite action spaces $\Acal$---universal consistency is achievable under the same class of processes as for the noiseless full-feedback case.
 In contrast with previous literature, the proposed learning rules are consistent without any assumptions on the rewards, on general spaces and under large classes of non-i.i.d. contexts.
 Further, they show that optimistically universal learning rules always exist for stationary bandits.